matejsmycka/C-projects-repositary/README.md

 <li>HW05: Permission check.</li>
 </ul>

-I am most proud of HW03 and HW05, we had roughly one and half week to complete each project, so they are not perfect.
-Assignments were graded by unit and integration tests not visible to us.
-Some funtions were premaded or badly implemented by teachers and we could use them after revision and correction.
+I am most proud of HW03 and HW05, we had roughly one and half weeks to complete each project, so they are not perfect.
+Assignments were graded by unit, and integration tests were not visible to us.
+Some functions were premade or poorly implemented by teachers, and we could use them after revision and correction.
 <br>
 <br>
-All \*.c files together have 4485 (13000 words) lines of code.
+All *.c files have 4485 (13000 words) lines of code.